 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for PPB, learn more in the Latest Research section.

 Cancer.Net offers a lot of information about clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.

 In addition, this website offers free access to a video-based educational program about cancer clinical trials, located outside of this guide.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for PPB.
+It explains areas of scientific research for PPB.
 Use the menu to choose a different section to read in this guide.